Building Switched Ethernet Networks

-The fact that it's a switch rather than a hub (also called a concentrator or a repeater back in the era when they were still used) means that your actual data throughput can be up to maybe 60-70% of the actual wire speed, as opposed to maybe 10% and down.
+The fact that it's a switch rather than a hub (also called a concentrator or a repeater back in the era when hubs were still used) means that your actual data throughput might be 80% of the actual wire speed, as opposed to 10% and down.

 So, you would go out and buy a number of switches, at least one per subnet.
 Subnets spanning multiple switches would require those switches to be cabled together.
 Then run an Ethernet cable from each node to the appropriate switch.
 Next, connect the multiple ports of one or more routers into the switches, one per switch, to connect the subnets.
 Finally, configure the routers and individual hosts.

 First, your subnets are probably going to be of widely varying sizes.
 A backbone connecting the subnets together needs only as many ports as there are subnets, presumably plus one to connect to the router leading toward the Internet.
 Meanwhile some other subnets might have dozens of hosts.
 You will have to buy (and support) a wide variety of hardware, and you will end up with "wasted ports", switches with maybe 48 ports but 10-20 of them going unused.